What is rhythm in music: An introduction to beats, meters, and tempo

 Illustration: Laura Bee

-What is rhythm when it comes to creating music?
+What is rhythm in music?

 The short answer is, rhythm is perhaps the single most fundamental element of music.

-If you’re not confident in your beat-keeping abilities, let’s use Avicii’s “Wake Me Up” as a simple exercise – try tapping your foot along to the song:
+If you’re not confident in your beat-keeping abilities, let’s use Avicii’s “Wake Me Up” as a simple exercise—try tapping your foot along to the song:

-If you found your foot landing in sync with the thumping kick drum that entered at the chorus (0:39), congratulations – you successfully identified the beat!
 You may also notice the clap sounds, which occur in between each of the kicks.
 Combined with the kick, these outline a pulse that’s twice as fast; this secondary pulse is referred to as the beat division.

-Now that we have a basic understanding of beats, let’s talk about how they’re organized.
-Musical meters help us communicate how our beats are grouped and divided.
-There are two primary types of musical meters: simple meters, which have beats that can be naturally divided into groups of two, and compound meters, which have beats that can be naturally divided into groups of three.
+There are two primary types of meters in music: simple meters, which have beats that can be naturally divided into groups of two, and compound meters, which have beats that can be naturally divided into groups of three.
 Today, let’s focus on two common simple meter types that, together, cover a pretty large quantity of music.

 1. Simple quadruple meter

-If you try counting numbers aloud to the beat of “Wake Me Up,” you’ll find that repeating the phrase “one-two-three-four” makes the most sense – you might even find yourself naturally gravitating towards it.
+If you try counting numbers aloud to the beat of “Wake Me Up,” you’ll find that repeating the phrase “one-two-three-four” makes the most sense—you might even find yourself naturally gravitating towards it.
 Furthermore, as we heard with the claps, the beats are divided into even groups of two (we can best include the claps in our counting by inserting an “and” in between each kick – e.g. “one-and-two-and-three-and-four-and“).
-When the beats are organized in fours (one | two | three | four) and each beat can be divided into groups of two (one-and | two-and | three-and | four-and) in this way, we say that the specific meter type is simple quadruple.

 2. Simple triple meter